iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 As the objective of the iAM project is to produce models that are applicable to the context of the Canadian agri-food industry, this is an important step in the factor selection process.
 There are two ways a factor may be relevant to the Canadian context:

 1. It is used in Canada
-2. There is a possibility of use/application in Canada AND this application/use could impact AMR
+2. If approved for use in Canada, its application or use may impact AMR

-Factors in the second category will likely be included in the model, but run separately from the factors representative of the typical Canadian industry to explore “what-if” scenarios.
+Factors in the second category will likely be included in the model, but run separately from the factors representative of the typical Canadian industry to explore “what-if” scenarios.  *These “what-if” scenarios may also include factors not yet approved in Canada, but which have the potential to become relevant through future policy change and are thus worth exploring.*

 ..
 Hint:: For food-animal species that spend a longer time at the farm stage before processing (namely cattle and swine), relevancy of a factor may vary between sub-stages of the farm stage.
 For example, some antimicrobials administered to nursing piglets or weaned nursery pigs may be withdrawn for part or all of the finishing stage due to residue concerns.